 Grant proposals for the 2018 will be accepted beginning June 1, 2017 and must be submitted on or before 5 p.m.
 EDT August 15, 2017, to be considered.
-The link to the proposal form and required attachments will be posted on June 1, 2017.
+The link to the online proposal form and required attachments can be found by clicking here.
 Proposals submitted in any other manner will NOT be considered.

 All applicants will be notified on or about November 15, 2018, as to whether their proposal will be funded and, if so, the amount of the grant.
 However, successful applicants must also agree to the provisions of the grant award letter and the standard terms and conditions.

 Organizations awarded a grant of $5,000 or less will receive the full amount of the grant in early January 2018.
 Grants in excess of that amount will be paid in two equal installments, the first in January 2018 and the second installment upon receipt of a mid-year progress report.
-All grantees will be expected to complete a final report following the end of 2017; any funds remaining must be repaid to NLCS unless an extension is granted.
+All grantees will be expected to complete a final report by mid-February 2019; any funds remaining must be repaid to NLCS unless an extension is granted.

 Questions should be directed to email@example.com or 301-354-2703 and ask for Impact1890.